lunarway/shuttle/docs/features/golang-actions.md

 ### SHUTTLE_GOLANG_ACTIONS_IMAGE

 This variable controls an override for proving different image for building the golang actions.
 The image is automatically kept up-to-date, but it may be needed to set this in the place of use, such that a race condition doesn't occur.

+### SHUTTLE_GOLANG_ACTIONS_DAGGER_FALLBACK

+default: `false`, meaning we don't use dagger as a fallback `true` is enabled, and will use a dagger pipeline to build the actions if go isn't installed anything is false and will be disabled